mattereppe/otupy/README.md

 openc2lib provides the `Provider` and `Consumer` classes that implements the _Provider_ and _Consumer_ role, respectively.
 Each class creates its own execution environment made of its own identifier, a protocol stack, and the available _Actuators_ (this last only for the `Consumer`).
 According to the [OpenC2 Architecture](https://docs.oasis-open.org/openc2/oc2arch/v1.0/cs01/oc2arch-v1.0-cs01.pdf](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.pdf), a protocol stack includes an encoding language and a transfer protocol.
 Note that in the openc2lib implementation, the security services and transport protocols are already embedded in each specific transfer protocol.

 ![Instantiation of the main openc2lib classes](docs/Pictures/classes.svg)

+Building on the definitions in the OpenC2 Architecture and Language Specification, the openc2lib defines a _profile_ as the language extension for a specific class of security functions, whereas an _actuator_ is the concrete implementation for a specific security appliance.
+For instance, the [OpenC2 Profile for Stateless Packet Filtering](https://docs.oasis-open.org/openc2/oc2slpf/v1.0/cs01/oc2slpf-v1.0-cs01.pdf) is a _profile_ that defines all grammar and syntax rules for adding and removing rules from a packet firewall.
+The corresponding _actuators_ must translate this abstract interface to concrete commands (e.g., for iptables, pfsense).
+A more detailed discussion is present in the [Developing extensions](docs/developingextensions.md) Section.

 ### Software requirements